mjc284/mjc284_fsm_processor/README.md

   * 11 clock cycles per jump instruction
   * 10 clock cycles per conditional skip instruction.

+### Essential SPI Modules <a name="Essential"></a>
+The project includes 3 types of SPI modules that may be essential for minimal operation of the FSM processor.
+These modules in the /src/hardware/spi_modules/ folder include an SPI register, output, and counter.
+Two SPI counters are attached to address 0 and 1, two SPI registers are attached to address 2 and 3, and one SPI output is attached to address 4 with led connections.

+The SPI counter operates with 3 types of instruction data from the MOSI:
+* "0b00000000" = no operation/send back count data through MISO
+* "0b10000000" = increment by one
+* "0b11110000" = reset to zero

+The SPI register operates with 2 types of instruction data from the MOSI:
+* "0b00000000" = no operation/send back stored register data through MISO
+* else         = store new MOSI data into the register

+The SPI output operates with 3 types of instruction data from the MOSI:
+* "0b00000000" = no operation/send back stored register data through MISO
+* "0b11111111" = clear output data to zero.
+* else         = update output data with data recieved from MOSI.

 ## Software <a name="Software"></a>

 ### Overview <a name="Overview2"></a>